Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: INTRODUCTION

 Generalized HMC (G-HMC) (\cite{horowitz1991generalized}) partially resamples the momentum variable and (typically) simulates Hamiltonian dynamics for a single leapfrog step.
 Unlike HMC, G-HMC poses a Metropolis accept/reject step after every leapfrog step which avoids long and expensive trajectories that may ultimately be rejected.
 Hence a delayed proposal in DR-G-HMC is made with a smaller step size only for the single leapfrog step \emph{where it is necessary}, unlike DR-HMC, which uses a smaller step size for the entire trajectory.

 DR-G-HMC not only improves the computational efficiency of DR-HMC in robustly sampling multiscale distributions, it also overcomes longstanding inefficiencies in G-HMC.
-To maintain detailed balance, the momentum is flipped (negated) at the end of a sampling iteration in G-HMC.
+To maintain detailed balance in G-HMC, the momentum is flipped (negated) at the end of a sampling iteration.
 As a result, if a proposed state is rejected, a G-HMC chain reverses course.
-This backtracking increases the autocorrelation length of G-HMC samples, making it less efficient than HMC in practice.
+This results in less directed movement and increased autocorrelation for G-HMC samples, making G-HMC less efficient than HMC in practice.
 These rejections can be minimized by using an extremely small step size to more accurately simulate Hamiltonian dynamics, but this reduces the movement per-iteration and remains inefficient.
-DR-G-HMC provides an alternate way to minimize these rejections by making making delayed proposals that increase the chances of acceptance.
-This minimizes the number of trajectory reversals while simultaneously being able to use large step sizes for the first proposals, making G-HMC competitive to state of the art samplers like NUTS.
+DR-G-HMC provides an alternate way to minimize these rejections by making delayed proposals that increase the chances of acceptance.
+This minimizes the number of trajectory reversals while simultaneously being able to use large step sizes for the first proposals, making G-HMC competitive with state of the art samplers like NUTS.